The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: Introduction

-Our goal here is to tell what happens to other varieties.
-Smooth cubic surfaces are of wild CM type according to the main point of \cite{casanellas-hartshorne:ACM-cubic}.
-Some more varieties have been proved to fall in this class, for instance all Segre varieties besides the CM finite ones (cf. \cite{costa-miro_roig-pons_llopis}), del Pezzo surfaces (cf. \cite{miro-roig-pons-llopis:del-pezzo, coskun-kulkarni-mustopa:ulrich}), positive-dimensional hypersurfaces of degree at least $4$ and some complete intersections (cf. \cite{drozd-tovpyha:JPAA}) some Fano varieties (cf. \cite{miro-roig-pons-llopis:fano}), the triple Veronese embedding of any variety (cf. \cite{miro-roig:representation-type:PAMS}).
+The next class consists of CM-tame varieties.
+These include CM-countable varieties (for example quadrics of corank one) and varieties where all indecomposable ACM sheaves are parametrized by a curve.
+Besides smooth elliptic curves (by seminal work of Atiyah, \cite{atiyah:elliptic}, also related to classical work of Segre, \emph{cf.} \cite{segre:rigate-ellittiche}), trees and cycles of rational curves (see \cite{drozd-greuel:CM-type,drozd-greuel}, see also \cite{burban-drozd:coherent}), two sporadic examples were given in \cite{faenzi-malaspina}, consisting of smooth quartic surface scrolls in $\PP^5$.

-As for CM tame projective varieties, besides smooth elliptic curves (by seminal work of Atiyah, \cite{atiyah:elliptic}, also related to classical work of Segre, cf \cite{segre:rigate-ellittiche}) and rational chains of type $\tilde A$ (cf. \cite{drozd-greuel,drozd-greuel:CM-type}, cf. also \cite{burban-drozd:coherent}), the only known examples were given in \cite{faenzi-malaspina:arxiv} and consist of smooth quartic surface scrolls in $\PP^5$.
-Here we prove the following result.
+The main goal of this paper is to prove that, besides theses cases, all reduced closed ACM subschemes $X\subset \PP^n$ of positive dimension are CM-wild.
+Without loss of generality, we may assume that $X$ is non-degenerate, namely $X$ is contained in no hyperplane.